weebao/uniweather-app/README.md

 - [x] I also want to optimize the search engine so that keywords such as MIT, NYU or UMass would also work.
 Also, I would like to implement scroll-js library to improve the UI as well.
 (Done temporarily by using domain names)

+- [ ] Limit the number of universities displayed when clicked search.
+Fetch more only when the user tries to scroll down (Like posts feed on Facebook or Twitter).

 ### Highlights
 - One thing I did that I don't know why I did is that I personally wrote the weather description for every weather state.
 Here are a few examples:
   - "It is clear outside.
 You might want to take a walk!"